w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Explain the terms Perceivable, Operable, Understandable, and Robust (POUR) based on how they are defined in WCAG.
-Introduce the Guidelines defined by WCAG for each of these terms, and provide specific examples to help explain the meaning and relevance of each.
-For example, provide a specific example of the Guideline 1.4 Distinguishable.
-Emphasize how such requirements are essential for people with disabilities and benefit all.
+Introduce the Guidelines defined by WCAG for each of these principles, and provide specific examples to help explain the meaning and relevance of each.
+For instance, refer to a specific requirement regarding the Guideline 1.4 Distinguishable.
+Emphasize how such requirements are essential for people with disabilities but also benefit all web users.

 ##### Learning outcomes

 * Understanding the terms "Perceivable", "Operable", "Understandable" and "Robust" in the context of WCAG.
-* Relating each of the terms with their corresponding Guidelines.
+* Knowledge on the overall structure for each of the principles and guidelines.
-* Acquiring knowledge of some examples pertaining to each of the guidelines.
+* Knowledge of some examples of accessibility requirements pertaining to each of the guidelines.

 ##### Approximate duration.